Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Header.md

     Enter any relevant comments for potential auditors.

 - [ACQUIRE]
-    Click this button to register the receipt in the system.
+    Click this button to post the receipt in the system.

 - [SPLIT]
     Click this button to perform a split posting.
 The *Breakdown posting* window is displayed, see [Breakdown posting](#breakdown-posting).